 Fall tactics are about attracting feeding fish.
 Anglers use a variety of techniques, from drifting spawn bags while fishing from shore, to casting crankbaits like Hot ‘N Tots, spinners in a variety of colors, and drifting spawn under Wobble Glos, or Lil Corkies.

 “Steelhead key in on eggs (spawn),” Wesley said.
 “When they come upriver in fall there are still (spawning) salmon around, so bouncing spawn on the bottom, or fishing it under a bobber, is often a good tactic.
 They are still actively feeding.”

 The lower Flat River, near Lowell, is another stream that is productive for steelhead.
 It is a Grand River tributary and they can be caught as far upstream as the first dam in town.

 While the big fish may appear in other streams, most other Grand River tributaries are closed to steelhead fishing in the fall and reopen in spring for the regular trout season.

-If you're planning to give fall steelhead a try, be sure to dress warmly.
-A Michigan fishing license is required and they are available by the day or by the season.
-They can be purchased at Meijer, at most bait and tackle shops, and online.
+If you’re planning to give fall steelhead a try, be sure to dress warm.
+A Michigan fishing license is required.
+Those are available at Meijers and most bait and tackle shops.
+They can also be purchased online.